-- 3.1 There are ninety-five records of human remains, primarily human bone pieces, in the Irish Archaeology collection, including unaccessioned material and assemblages within excavation material.
-The World Cultures collection contains thirty-nine recorded instances of human remains, including the Egyptian mummy Takabuti and items made with human hair, which is sacred in some societies. - 3.2 The Irish Archaeology collection spans the time when people first arrived in Ireland c.8000BC to around AD 1600.
+- 3.1 There are ninety-seven records of human remains, primarily human bone pieces, in the Irish Archaeology collection, including unaccessioned material and assemblages within excavation material.
+The World Cultures collection contains forty-three recorded instances of human remains, including the mummified remains of a young woman from ancient Egypt, Takabuti, and items made with human hair, which is sacred in some societies. - 3.2 The Irish Archaeology collection spans the time when people first arrived in Ireland c.8000BC to around AD 1600.
 The majority of human bone assemblages within this period are derived from excavations.
 These include some of the pioneer excavations of Neolithic sites during the mid-20th century; Bronze Age cremations and a significant collection of human remains from the medieval urban excavations at Carrickfergus, County Antrim.
-National Museums NI is no longer involved in undertaking excavations. - 3.3 The World Cultures collection illustrates the history and life of Indigenous peoples around the world, and is a reflection of human relationships, as well as relationships to nature and spirituality.
+National Museums NI is no longer involved in undertaking excavations or acquiring excavated material.
+There have been two important acquisitions of human remains since the last iteration of this policy the skeleton of a Viking woman from a burial on Rathlin Island (acquired 2022), and the bog-preserved human remains of an Iron Age young woman found in Bellaghy (acquired 2024). - 3.3 The World Cultures collection illustrates the history and life of Indigenous peoples around the world, and is a reflection of human relationships, as well as relationships to nature and spirituality.
 It also reflects our history of both imperialism and globalisation.
-It includes the Ethnography collection of approximately 4,500 items (modern material from Asia, Africa, Oceania, the Americas, and the Arctic largely collected during the 18th and 19th centuries) and the Non-Irish Antiquity collection (material from early history to medieval times, from outside of Ireland, with many items from Ancient Egypt).
+It includes the Ethnography collection of approximately 4,500 items (modern material from Asia, Africa, Oceania, the Americas, and the Arctic largely collected during the 18th and 19th centuries)

+- and the Non-Irish Antiquity collection (material from early history to medieval times, from outside of Ireland, with many items from Ancient Egypt).
 There are twenty-seven records for human remains in the Ethnography collection and twelve records for human remains in the Non-Irish Antiquity collection.
 In 1991, one Maori ancestral remain was repatriated to New Zealand and in 2022 two ancestral remains and five sacred objects made with human hair, bone and teeth were repatriated to Hawaii.
+Three further ancestral human remains were repatriated to Hawaii in 2025.
 Provenance research and dialogue with source communities are priorities for National Museums NI, to enable further repatriations. - 3.4 The Modern History collection covers a range of objects relating to the political, social and economic history of Ireland, including archival materials (photographs, maps, paper ephemera), paintings, books, banners, costumes, weaponry, coins, banknotes, medals and tokens.
-There is one record of human hair in the modern history collections - 'a gold ring with a glazed top containing human hair and in gold the letters H.J.McC'.
+There is one record of human hair in the modern history collections 'a gold ring with a glazed top containing human hair and in gold the letters H.J.McC'.
 The hair belonged to Henry Joy McCracken, beloved brother of Mary Ann McCracken, who was executed in Belfast in July 1798 for his part in the United Irish Rising of the same year.
 The ring was donated by the great, great-nephew of Henry Joy McCracken